Sutton In Craven Community Primary School

 Mr Barrick (teaching assistant on Thursday and Friday)

-We are really looking forward to this half term and continuing on our primary school learning journey, this time as pupils at the top of the tree!
+We are really looking forward to this half term and continuing on our learning journey!

 Home Learning